One Year of Love

-One Year of Love is a song by the British rock band Queen, written by John Deacon, originally released on their twelfth studio album A Kind of Magic in 1986.
+"One Year of Love" is a song by the British rock band Queen, written by John Deacon, originally released on their twelfth studio album A Kind of Magic in 1986.

 Background and composition

 The song was written by John Deacon and sung by Freddie Mercury for the film Highlander; it plays on a radio during the bar scene.
 The album version features John Deacon playing Yamaha DX-7 synth and a string orchestra conducted by Lynton Naiff.
 The saxophone is played by Steve Gregory, a session musician who had previously performed on George Michael's 1984 number one "Careless Whisper".

 The song was written in the key of D.

 Deacon decided to substitute the guitar components with a saxophone solo after a discussion with Brian May, who does not appear on the song.

 Release

 It was released as a single in France and Spain only, and appeared during the bar scene in Highlander.
 The single charted in France and Spain.
 The B-side of the single was "Gimme the Prize (Kurgan's Theme)".
-In 1992 in the U.S. the song was released as a promo-single.
-An extended version running 6:41 was released on a bonus CD with the 2002 Immortal Edition DVD set for Highlander alongside the previously released album versions of "Princes of the Universe" and "Friends Will Be Friends."
+In 1992, the song was released as a promo-single in the United States.
+An extended version running 6:41 was released on a bonus CD with the 2002 Immortal Edition DVD set for Highlander alongside the previously released album versions of "Princes of the Universe" and "Friends Will Be Friends".

 The band never played the song in their live performances.